-- Proactive When you have most energy and focus, are at your most creative, able to tackle the most complex tasks. - 2.
-Active Medium levels of energy and focus, more easily distracted. - 3.
-Inactive still part of your working day, but not able to tackle complex things, energy is limited.
+- Proactive: when you have most energy and focus, are at your most creative, and able to tackle the most complex tasks. - 2.
+Active: medium levels of energy and focus, and more easily distracted. - 3.
+Inactive: still part of your working day, but not able to tackle complex things, and energy is limited.

-I actually think it is more than just attention that we need into take account when discerning what work to do when, and like to describe the combination of elements as a formula.
+I actually think it is more than just attention that we need to take into account when discerning what work to do when, and like to describe the combination of elements as a formula.